Shawano Ambulance Service

 Shawano Ambulance Today, Shawano Ambulance Service is the only 911 ambulance service in the State of Wisconsin that requires all of its paramedics to be full time employees and maintain Critical Care credentials.
 “The responsibility of the critical care paramedic role is tremendous.
 We want our personnel to have the knowledge and experience to care for our patients in the best way possible.
 It is no secret that when you do something as a career instead of a part time hobby, you are much better at it,” commented Pat Trinko, Director of Operations at SAS.
 Ambulances in larger cities like Green Bay, Appleton, Wausau and even Milwaukee do not staff their 911 response units with Critical Care Paramedics as SAS does.

-Shawano Ambulance Service maintains five ambulances in its station located on Fifth Street.
-The station is staffed with either two or three crews, twenty four hours a day, seven days a week, 365 days per year.
+Shawano Ambulance Service maintains five ambulances in its station located on Main Street.
+The station is staffed with either three or four crews, twenty four hours a day, seven days a week, 365 days per year.
 Trinko commented “When things get busy, off duty personnel are called in to provide additional coverage.”
 Our primary response areas include nine townships, three villages (Bonduel, Cecil, and Gresham) and the City of Shawano.
 We also perform paramedic intercepts for outlying ambulances and inter-hospital transports throughout the state.”
 Shawano Ambulance

 Shawano Ambulance Shawano Ambulance Shawano Ambulance